-The Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP) is open to women and men from developing countries with relevant professional experience and history of supporting their countries’ development efforts who wish to pursue a Master Degree in a development-related field.
+The Joint Japan World Bank Graduate Scholarship Program (JJ/WBGSP) is open to citizens of certain developing countries.
+Citizens with relevant professional experience and a history of supporting their countries’ development efforts who are applying to a master degree program in a development-related topic.

 Worth of Award

 The JJ/WBGSP scholarship provides the recipient with the following benefits:

 - Economy class air travel between their home country and the host university at the start of their study program, immediately following the end of the scholarship period.
 In addition to the two-way air travel, scholars will receive a US $500 travel allowance for each trip;

 - Tuition for your graduate program and the cost of basic medical insurance obtained through the university.

 - While on campus during the scholarship period, a monthly subsistence allowance to cover all living expenses (accommodations, food, etc., including books).
 The amount of the allowance varies depending on the host country.